aarshg28/Apple-Stocks-Data-Analysis/README.md

 3. What is the change in the volume traded over time?
 4. How much of our capital is at risk when we invest in a certain stock?
 5. How can we forecast future stock performance?

+Overview:
+•Orchestrated ETL of Apple stock data using pandas and Dataprep, ensuring accurate data and seamless integration with BigQuery.
+•Employed SQL queries and Python libraries, achieving a 99% prediction accuracy with key metrics such as RMS (0.05), R- squared (0.98), and MAE (0.02) through BigQuery.
+•Executed Linear Regression modeling, validating the model's robustness with an Explained Variance Score of 0.95.
+•Leveraged Google Data Studio to craft insightful visualizations, showcasing expertise in stock behavior, daily returns, and volume trends.